luarvic/click2approve/README.md

 - [Entity Framework](https://learn.microsoft.com/en-us/ef/).
 - [ASP.NET Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity) framework.

+The build compiles the C# code into a self-hosted web API application that handles HTTP requests coming from the UI.
+The application interacts with the relational database and the filesystem to manage user data.

 ## Relational Database

-It provides a relational data storage.
+It provides the relational data storage required for system operation.